 Remote work involves less direct management and immediate observation, which calls for more self-discipline and self-driven work ethic.
 The teams that succeed most often in virtual environments are teams that know how to self-motivate and power through the work despite the distractions and temptations of home.

 Virtual offices lack the reassurance and instant feedback that exist in physical offices, which means that employees must know how to overcome doubt and finish the work even without the daily dose of face-to-face cheerleading from coworkers.

 Effective remote teams are ones that feel connected to the company mission and inspired to complete the work even in the secluded setting of the home office.

-If motivation is lacking, check out this list of ways to boost employee morale.
+If motivation is lacking, check out this list of ways to motivate employees and this list of ways to boost employee morale.

 5. Clear goals